Lexus RZ Review

 • Lightning

 Lexus' RZ has some really interesting technology, is very relaxing to drive and is beautifully built.
-The price and real-world range might raise an eyebrow, but both are set to improve with new updates.
+The price and real-world range might raise an eyebrow though, especially compared to newer rivals from BMW, Mercedes and Volvo.

 • E-Rating™: A